andrewbtran/JRN-418/class7/class7.md

 Data scavenger hunt
 ========================================================

-Start out with a question, lik
+Start out with a question, like

 ## How many traffic accidents are there in CT?